-A common problem we find with many set-ups is a tendency to separate the speakers too far from each other.
+A common problem is a tendency to separate the speakers too far from each other.
 This gives an unnaturally wide soundstage between the two speakers, and creates problems beyond the unnatural width of the center stage.
-The key problem is a lack of soundstage information beyond the left and right sides of the speakers.
+It focuses the soundstage in between the two speakers, and you lose the "space" and "ambience" of the musical performance.